craydata/SFMC-SQL-QueryEditor/README.md

              l.ListID = <ListID> and CreatedDate between '2015-11-01' and '2015-12-01'
 ```

-## Query: Find Subscribers with No Opens or Clicks
+## Query Subscribers with No Opens or Clicks

-Write a query using Automation Studio’s query activity to find subscribers who have no opened or clicked within a Marketing Cloud email.

 This query's results show all subscribers that were sent a job, but did not click or open the email tied to a particular JobID.
 Setting up this query starts with creating a target data extension to store the query's data output.
 Then, create the query, selecting the data extension you created as the target data extension.